 - Keep grass mowed shorter to allow robins to forage more easily

 These few steps can provide a bountiful natural feast for robins, but with the right foods, they will also visit feeders.
 Provide chunks of fruit, such as apples and pears, as well as softened raisins or cranberries for the birds to sample.
 Suet chunks, nuggets, or shreds can also tempt American robins, and they will sample peanut hearts, hulled sunflower seed, mealworms, and jelly.

 Use broad, open tray, platform, or dish feeders to accommodate robins at feeding stations.
 Because these are larger birds, they are more comfortable at generous feeders, and because they may travel in flocks, it is best to have plenty of space for robins to visit.
 Ideally, feeders should be placed on or near the ground, as these birds are more comfortable foraging on the ground.
 For a fun option, try a bird feeder garland on trees or shrubs where robins are used to feeding, and they will happily enjoy the decorative treat.

 What American Robins Won’t Eat

-While there are many things that robins will sample in the yard, it is equally important to note what foods they won’t eat.
+While there are many things robins will sample in the yard, it is equally important to note what foods they won’t eat.
 American robins do not eat many seeds, and won’t regularly visit feeders offering Nyjer seed, hummingbird nectar, mixed birdseed, cracked corn, safflower seed, or whole peanuts.
 They may initially try these foods, but aren’t likely to return and be frequent guests if other foods are available.
 Of course, birders who offer a wide range of foods can supply not only robins’ favorite options, but also foods to attract many other birds as well.